Lamine Bey: Estrangement from the nationalist movement (1953–56)

 On 31 July 1954 the new French Prime Minister Pierre Mendès France arrived in Tunis.
-He was received by Lamine Bey in the palace of Carthage, where he announced internal autonomy for Tunisia.
+He was received by Lamine Bey in the Royal Palace of Carthage, where he announced internal autonomy for Tunisia.
 This was a welcome surprise for the Bey, who had been kept at arm's length from the negotiations between Mendès France and the Neo Destourians before his visit.
 Shortly afterwards, the Bey addressed his subjects: 'A new phase has just begun in the life of our beloved country.
 It is hard for us to recall the painful days that all of Tunisia has lived through.... before this decisive step in our national life, we must stand equal to our destiny in offering to the world the spectacle of a united people marching serenely towards progress.
 This great constructive effort to which we are summoned can only bear fruit for us through order, peace and security, which all the inhabitants of this country have the right to enjoy.'
 There was no doubt however that the balance of forces had shifted decisively away from the Bey.
 For France, the experience of the failed Mzali government highlighted the futility of hoping to evolve political institutions by means of negotiating only with the Bey.
 The new Resident General, Pierre Boyer de Latour was quick to understand this and it was now the Neo Destour who were the sole interlocutors for the Tunisian people.

 Despite the repeated efforts of the Bey, a new government was formed without consulting the palace.
 To recover some semblance of his former influence, on 10 August he proposed to the French government that the institution of the beylicate should be replaced with a full monarchy, which would give him the authority he felt was appropriate.
 He was willing, in return, to sign supplementary agreements to the Treaty of Bardo necessary to maintain Franco-Tunisian cooperation and preserve the French presence in Tunisia.
 At the same time, he opened communications with Salah ben Youssef, in exile in Geneva.
 None of these approaches led to anything.
 After six months of negotiation, the autonomy accords were signed on 3 June 1955.
 Bourguiba had returned to Tunis on 1 June, welcomed as he came down the gangplank by the Bey's three sons, and by a giant demonstration of Tunisians.
 Having crossed the capital in triumph, Bourguiba visited the Bey in Carthage, apparently unmindful of having returned his decoration only a few months before, and made a stirring declaration of the deep attachment felt by the Tunisian people towards beylical rule.
-On 7 August the Bey applied his seal to the conventions agreed with France and on 1 September, for the first time since the protectorate was established in 1881, he applied his seal to decrees that had not been authorised by the Resident General.
+On 7 August the Bey applied his seal to the conventions agreed with France and on 1 September, for the first time since the protectorate was established in 1881, he applied his seal to decrees that had not been authorized by the Resident General.
 On 29 December 1955 his seal confirmed a decree establishing a Constituent Assembly for the country, with elections to be held on 8 April 1956.
 Tunisia appeared to be evolving into a constitutional monarchy.